-Encouraging smaller units might leave gaps in the housing inventory for larger households.
-In addition, smaller units might not be substantially more affordable than larger units.
+Arguments in Favor Arguments Against Reducing incentives to produce larger units Encouraging smaller units might leave gaps can help to encourage provision of smaller in the housing inventory for larger units that may be more affordable than households.
+In addition, smaller units might larger units, without negatively impacting not be substantially more affordable than development feasibility. larger units.